mennooo/orclapex-requirejs/README.md

 ## RequireJS in APEX

-For now, only Oracle JET charts use RequireJS.
-APEX does everything for you:
+For now, only the charts of Oracle JET charts are used in APEX.
+Oracle JET uses RequireJS.
+When using these charts, APEX does everything for you:

 1. Add require.js to page
 2. Add requirejs.jetConfig.js to page